 Across the breadth of its varied landscape, visitors will see mountains, rolling farmland, a waterfall twice as high as Niagara Falls and Canada’s only true desert Celebrated as Wine Country, the Okanagan offers prime growing conditions for fruit of all kinds.
 Summers are warm and dry: the Okanagan, Similkameen and Thompson River valleys experience BC’s hottest summers, with temperatures often in the 30s (°Celsius).
 A great climate is a great thing—for people, and yes, for cherries.

 Global Fruit – Company Affiliations

-Global Good Agricultural Practices (GlobalGAP)- This world wide Primary Producer and Packing food safety and ethnicity standard is recognized in more than 80 countries around the globe.
+Global Good Agricultural Practices (GlobalG.A.P.): Recognized in more than 80 countries, GlobalG.A.P. is the word-wide standard that assures safe, sustainable practices.
 Our farmers are proud to be 100% approved and certified.

 Hazard Assessment and Critical Control Points (HACCP): Consumer security and product quality are assured through this food safety management system.
 Staff at our farms and packing facilities are trained to ensure that our fruit is 100% safe.